MyTooliT/ICOc/ReadMe.md

 To communicate with the STU you need to install the driver for the PCAN adapter.
 You can find the download link for Windows [here](https://www.peak-system.com/quick/DrvSetup).
 Please make sure that you include the “PCAN-Basic API” when you install the driver.

+> Note: The parts of the package that work on Linux do not use the PCAN interface.
+Instead you need to make sure that your CAN adapter is available using the [SocketCAN](https://en.wikipedia.org/wiki/SocketCAN) interface.

 #### Simplicity Commander (Optional)

 For the tests that require a firmware flash you need to **either** install